stone-payments/sdk-ios/README_en.md

 Integration SDK for iOS.

-> The last releases can downloaded in [releases](https://github.com/stone-pagamentos/sdk-ios-v2/releases).
+> The last releases can be downloaded in [releases](https://github.com/stone-pagamentos/sdk-ios-v2/releases).

 ## Features